Vestibular Rehabilitation in Burlington (Dizziness & Vertigo)

 Vestibular rehabilitation is a specialized physiotherapy program designed to treat conditions affecting the inner ear and balance system.
 The vestibular system works with your vision and body’s sensory signals to maintain posture and stability.
 When it’s disrupted by conditions such as BPPV, Meniere’s disease, or concussion, symptoms may include dizziness, vertigo, imbalance, or blurred vision.
 Through targeted exercises, repositioning maneuvers, and education, vestibular physiotherapy helps retrain the brain to adapt and restore balance.

-Our Burlington vestibular physiotherapists treat a wide range of conditions, including:
+Our Burlington vestibular physiotherapy programs focuses a wide range of conditions, including:

 -